 Whole College approaches The universal offer to all children and YP.
-Additional, targeted support and provision (suitable support from the range shown) Specialist, individualised support and provision (suitable support from the range shown) Î There are strong links with feeder primary schools.
-Transition lessons happen half-termly as an after College activity through Year 6.
-Secondary staff visits feeder primaries.
-Transition days for students in Year 6 are held in the summer term.
+Additional, targeted support and provision (suitable support from the range shown) Specialist, individualised support and provision (suitable support from the range shown) There are strong links with feeder primary schools.
+Secondary staff engage in information exchanges with feeder primaries.
+In non COVID years, transition lessons happen half-termly as an after College activity through Year 6.
+Transition days for students in Year 6 are normally held in the summer term; this year we held them in September.
 An opportunity to meet with the form tutors is held in the summer term.
 Close liaison for transfer of data 'Drop ins' for Year 7 parents to replicate the 'school gate' discussions from primary school.
 In the spring term of Year 9, students choose their options for KS4 subjects.
 This is done with the support of teachers and parents.
 Year 11 students are supported with the Sixth form/FE application and interview process.
 Taster Lessons offered for Year 11 students to try subjects before they make their option choices. (also offered to Y11 students in partner schools) Students are encouraged to attend transition events.
 Pastoral leaders work with primary schools to identify students who may need extra support at transition from KS2 to KS3.
 Staff informed of students requiring extra support during transitions.
 Key-workers are put in place where required.
 A 'Learning Passport' is put in place (this document outlines needs and strategies for support for all staff).
 Tours and additional visits to the College are arranged as required.
 SENCo or relevant Learning Champion attends annual statement reviews of Year 5/6 students.
-Identified key workers / TA's work with students with SEND during transition programme.
+Identified key workers/TAs work with students with SEND during transition programme.
 Students have a structured additional transition package to ensure that they are familiar with routines, College day and key members of staff etc. Post 16 providers are invited to attend transition reviews.
 Careers South West (careers advice service) work with students with EHCPs, to ensure that an appropriate post-16 placement is identified and it reflects the student's interests, abilities and needs.